Skip to content

 Auto-Approval

-By default, whenever codecompanion calls use_mcp_tool or access_mcp_resource tool, it shows a confirm dialog with tool name, server name and arguments.
+By default, whenever codecompanion calls use_mcp_tool or access_mcp_resource tool or a specific tool on some MCP server, it shows a confirm dialog with tool name, server name and arguments.

 Image